DataIntellectTech/TorQ-Amazon-FinSpace-Starter-Pack/docs/09-clusterconnectionstring.md

 We need to check the Trust Policy of your created role.

 Search for the role and open it in the IAM console.
-Go to Trust relationships.
+Go to `Trust relationships`.

 Your Trust relationship should have at least these: